JSKuba/Stardust/src/md-data/main/team/team.md

 ![Marcin Jasiukowicz](./img/MJ.jpg)
 Marcin Jasiukowicz

 Calls himeself a "tinkerer obsessed with space", big fan of SpaceX and space technologies.
 Will spot a Tesla car from a mile away.
 Marcin is our Firmware Enginieer working on the technical side of the Stardust mission.
 He loves pizza and 0.99€ chicken nuggets from Burger King.
+Catch him in interwebz over at [yasiu.pl](https://yasiu.pl/?ref=stardust)

 ![Mateusz Grzybowski](./img/MG.jpg)
 Mateusz Grzybowski